j3xugit/RaptorX-3DModeling/README.md

 At least one GPU is needed to run CCMpred efficiently.
 Otherwise it may take a long time to generate features.

-6) To directly generate input features for contact/distance/orientation prediction from protein sequences, you may run BuildFeatures.sh for a single protein or BatchBuildFeatures.sh for multiple proteins.
+6) To directly generate input features for contact/distance/orientation prediction from protein sequences, you may run BuildFeatures.sh for a single protein and BatchBuildFeatures.sh for multiple proteins, respectively.
 These two scripts call BuildMSAs.sh to build MSAs and then derive input features from MSAs.
 At least one GPUs is needed to efficiently run CCMpred.
 When there are no GPUs, it may take a long time on CPUs.

 * How to predict contact/distance/orientation from MSAs or input features

-GPUs will be needed and CUDA shall be installed.
-Some scripts such as PredictPairRelationRemote.sh and PredictPairRelation4Server.sh may run on a computer without GPUs as long as you may ssh (without password) to a remote computer with GPUs which have RaptorX installed.
+Some scripts such as PredictPairRelationRemote.sh and PredictPairRelation4Server.sh may run on a computer without GPUs as long as you may ssh/scp/rsync (without password) to a remote computer with GPUs with RaptorX installed.

 1) To predict contact/distance/orientation from a single MSA file in a3m format, you may use DL4DistancePrediction4/Scripts/PredictPairwiseRelationFromMSA.sh
 Note that the 1st sequence in the A3M file shall be the query sequence without any gaps.